-Service - Due to the sophisticated nature of the sensors and associated instrumentation provided by PCB Piezotronics, user servicing or repair is not recommended and, if attempted, may void the factory warranty.
-Routine maintenance, such as the cleaning of electrical connectors, housings, mounting surfaces with solutions and techniques that will not harm the physical material of construction, is acceptable.
-Caution should be observed to insure that liquids are not permitted to migrate into devices that are not hermetically sealed.
-Such devices should only be wiped with a dampened cloth and never submerged or have liquids poured upon them.
+PCB guarantees Total Customer Satisfaction through its "Lifetime Warranty Plus" on all Platinum Stock Products sold by PCB and through its limited warranties on all other PCB Stock, Standard and Special products.
+Due to the sophisticated nature of our sensors and associated instrumentation, field servicing and repair is not recommended and, if attempted, will void the factory warranty.

+Beyond routine calibration and battery replacements where applicable, our products require no user maintenance.
+Clean electrical connectors, housings, and mounting surfaces with solutions and techniques that will not harm the material of construction.
+Observe caution when using liquids near devices that are not hermetically sealed.
+Such devices should only be wiped with a dampened cloth-never saturated or submerged.